zwave-js/node-zwave-js/CONTRIBUTING.md

-# Contributing to `node-zwave-js`
+# Contributing to `zwave-js`

 First of all, welcome!

 We're happy that you're considering helping us out.
 Although the goal of this project is to be(come) the best Z-Wave driver out there, it is developed in our free time.
 So every bit of support helps.
-There are many ways to contribute, but also a few rules to follow, so we can use our precious time to make `node-zwave-js` better instead of wading through issues in GitHub.
+There are many ways to contribute, but also a few rules to follow, so we can use our precious time to make `zwave-js` better instead of wading through issues in GitHub.

 ## Do you have a problem?
 Something not working?
 Configuration missing?

-Please read the [troubleshooting](https://zwave-js.github.io/node-zwave-js/#/troubleshooting/index) section of the documentation.
+Please read the [troubleshooting](https://zwave-js.github.io/zwave-js/#/troubleshooting/index) section of the documentation.
 Your problem might already be answered there.
 If not, consider opening an issue.
 Please **use the issue templates** and fill them out as best as you can.

 ## Do you want to propose a new feature?